 Imported from Australia (and also known as cajeput tree), it quickly found favor among south Florida gardeners as an interesting choice for a lawn, shade, or street tree.
 Then intrepid land speculators decided to spread seeds of the thirsty tree throughout the south Florida swamplands to help drain them.
 Seedlings, which will grow on dry land or with their roots submerged, quickly invaded the wetlands to form impenetrable stands, virtually eliminating native vegetation.
 Hundreds of thousands of acres of the Florida Everglades have fallen victim.

-Trees can reach 5080 ft. tall and 3050 ft. wide, with pendulous young branches.
+Trees can reach 5080 feet tall and 3050 feet wide, with pendulous young branches.
 Thick, spongy, light brown to whitish bark peels off in sheets.
-Stiff, narrowly oval, shiny pale green leaves reach 24 in. long; spikes of yellowish white flowers resembling bottlebrushes crowd branch tips in summer and fall.
+Stiff, narrowly oval, shiny pale green leaves reach 24 inches long; spikes of yellowish white flowers resembling bottlebrushes crowd branch tips in summer and fall.
 Cylindrical or squarish, woody seed capsules contain many seeds.